Bayesian Deep Learning and a Probabilistic Perspective of Generalization: Double Descent

 To test this hypothesis, we evaluate MultiSWAG, SWAG and standard SGD with ResNet-18 models of varying width, following \citet{nakkiran2019deep}, measuring both error and negative log likelihood (NLL).
 For the details, see Appendix \ref{sec:app_details}.
 We present the results in Figure \ref{fig:double_descent} and Appendix Figure \ref{fig:app_double_descent}.

 First, we observe that models trained with SGD indeed suffer from double descent, especially when the train labels are partially corrupted (see panels \ref{fig:dd_corr_acc}, \ref{fig:dd_corr_nll}).
 We also see that SWAG, a unimodal posterior approximation, reduces the extent of double descent.
 Moreover, MultiSWAG, which performs a more exhaustive \emph{multimodal} Bayesian model average \emph{completely mitigates double descent}: the performance of MultiSWAG solutions increases monotonically with the size of the model, showing no double descent even under significant label corruption, for both accuracy and NLL.
+We also found that deep ensembles follow a similar pattern to MultiSWAG in Figure~\ref{fig:dd_corr_acc}, also mitigating double descent, with slightly worse accuracy (about 1-2\%).
+This result is in line with our perspective of Section~\ref{sec: deepensembles} of deep ensembles providing a better approximation to the Bayesian predictive distribution than conventional single-basin Bayesian marginalization procedures.

 Our results highlight the importance of marginalization over multiple modes of the posterior: under $20\%$ label corruption SWAG clearly suffers from double descent while MultiSWAG does not.
 In Figure \ref{fig:dd_multiswag} we show how the double descent is alleviated with increased number of independent modes marginalized in MultiSWAG.